ivorytowerdds/harmonauts/README.md

 # Harmony-punks
-Harmony Punks is a collection game ported to [Harmony](http://harmony.one) blockchain. people can either claim a punk or buy punks from someone else.
-All characters are unique and collectible with proof of ownership stored on the blockchain.
+Harmony Punks is a collection game ported to [Harmony](http://harmony.one) blockchain.
+People can either claim a punk or buy punks from someone else.
+All characters are unique and collectible with proof of ownership stored on the harmony blockchain.

 # Install instructions